Credit Card Debt

 What Will Bankruptcy Do to My Credit Card Debt?

-Make no Mistake About it, Even in this Economy, Credit Card Companies are Still MAKING PROFITS!
+Make No Mistake About it, even in this Economy, Companies are Still MAKING PROFITS from credit card debt!

 Is it a Wonder?

 The credit cards industry has become a financial crisis all of its own.
-Even though interest sometimes of over 30% accrues, millions of people everyday are living on credit cards to make ends meet, all with the expectation, and intention, to payback those small daily “loans”.
+Even though interest sometimes of over 30% accrues, millions of people every day are living on credit cards to make ends meet, all with the expectation, and intention, to pay back those small daily “loans”.
 The problem: that “someday” never seems to arrive, and those “loans” are due.
-Unfortunately, we are in a “credit card society” where billions of dollars every year are being earned from the credit companies “banks” supporting this crisis.
+Unfortunately, we are in a “credit-card society” where billions of dollars every year are being earned from the credit companies’ “banks” supporting this crisis.
 It is not a crisis to them!
 In fact, according to the Federal Reserve, the size of the total consumer debt in the U.S grew nearly five times in size from 1980 ($355 billion) to 2001 ($1.7 trillion).
-Consumer debt in 2016 stood at $747,000,000,000.00.
+Consumer debt in 2019 stood at $747,000,000,000.00.
 (That’s a lot of “0”‘s!)